 Location of site: The camping site is located close to the forest station.
 It can accommodate up to 60 tents and up to 6-7 caravans, for a total of about 150 persons.
 Facilities include potable water, toilets and showers.
 About 20km from Lysos village or Kannaviou village, near Stavros tis Psokas forest station.
 The Forest station of Stavros tis Psokas is in the heart of the Paphos forest, the largest and most beautiful pine forest (Pinus Brutia) of the island.
 It can be reached from Paphos (51 km), via Kannaviou, or from Polis Chrysochous (34 km).
 All forest roads leading to Stavros tis Psokas are earth tracks except for a section of the Kykkos – Stavros road.

 At the station there is a hostel a cafeteria and an organised picnic area.
-Nearby there is an enclosure where visitors can admire the renowned Ovis gmelini aphion (Cyprus Mouflon) and the Dama dama, a dear introduced to Cyprus from abroad.
+Nearby there is an enclosure where visitors can admire the renowned Ovis gmelini aphion (Cyprus Mouflon) and the Dama dama, a deer introduced to Cyprus from abroad.
 Cedar valley is quite close by, about 19 km.

 - Altitude (m): 900